Turab/jcss/README.md

 - Combined content will have file name of each block at its top.
 So when debugging, you can check in which file that code is by looking at the top of that block.
 - JCSS will not "minify" the JS and CSS content.
 It is better to use "already minified" files with JCSS.
 - JCSS can be used with remote files as well; but this is almost senseless if they are hosted on a CDN.
-- JCSS is influenced by the idea of "Combine" script of [Rakaz](http://rakaz.nl/code/combine).
+- JCSS is influenced by the idea of "Combine" script of [Niels Leenhee](http://rakaz.nl/code/combine).
 - JCSS is licensed under GNU GPL v3.0